 Clinical Treatment Records

 Several forms and diagnostic records will be generated during a patient’s treatment.
 The clinical chart tracks what happens with every patient encounter.
 The office may choose to complete an initial exam form that shows previous dental treatment.
 This may document current findings such as oral hygiene and a TMJ evaluation.
 Once completed, this form is kept and not altered.

 Informed Consent forms are obtained before restorative treatment.
 These forms show that the patient understood the recommended options for treatment, had opportunity to ask questions, and consented to their choice of treatment.
 In contrast, Informed Refusal forms must be obtained when the patient does not consent to receive recommended treatment.
 After a period of time and continued refusal, this form can be a basis to show contributory negligence and release the patient from the practice.

-Progress notes will be taken with each visit.
+Progress notes will be entered at each patient encounter whether it be via office or teledentistry appointment, phone call or professional consultation.
 This document details patient complaints, treatment provided, work completed, and the anesthetic and dental materials used.
 Additional information to record will be missed appointments, home care instructions, treatment prognoses, and prescriptions.
 Should the office choose to accept the patient’s implied consent (consent relying on patient actions), this should be noted in the progress notes.